 - Category Filter Settings: Enable category filters on archive pages.

-- Banner Settings: Enable top banner and enter text for the top banner.
+- Banner Settings: Enable the top banner and enter text for the top banner.

 - Mailchimp Newsletter Modal Settings: Enable MailChimp modal, set background image, and set modal to show on Scroll up.